Talysh language: Dialects

+Three Talysh dialects spoken in Iran and Azerbaijan.

+The Talysh language has three main dialects; northern, central and southern.
+The northern dialect of the language is spoken in Azerbaijan and Iran, the central dialect and southern dialects are spoken in Iran.
+Since the northern dialect of the language is influenced by Azerbaijani and the southern dialects are influenced by Gilaki, the central dialect of the language is considered the purest one.

 The division of Talysh into three clusters is based on lexical, phonological and grammatical factors.
 Northern Talysh distinguishes itself from Central and Southern Talysh not only geographically but culturally and linguistically as well.
 Speakers of Northern Talysh are found almost exclusively in the Republic of Azerbaijan but can also be found in the neighbouring regions of Iran, in the Province of Gilan.
 The varieties of Talysh spoken in the Republic of Azerbaijan are best described as speech varieties rather than dialects.
 Four speech varieties are generally identified on the basis of phonetic and lexical differences.
 These are labeled according to the four major political districts in the Talysh region: Astara, Lankaran, Lerik, and Masalli.
 The differences between the varieties are minimal at the phonetic and lexical level.
 Mamedov (1971) suggests a more useful dialectal distinction is one between the varieties spoken in the mountains and those spoken in the plains.
 The morphosyntax of Northern Talysh is characterized by a complicated split system which is based on the Northwest Iranian type of accusativity/ergativity dichotomy: it shows accusative features with present-stem-based transitive constructions, whereas past-stem-based constructions tend towards an ergative behavior.
-In distant regions like Lavandevil and Masuleh, the dialects differ to such a degree that conversations begin to be difficult.
+In distant regions such as Lavandevil and Masuleh, the dialects differ to such a degree that conversations begin to be difficult.
 In Iran, the northern dialect is in danger of extinction.